 Apple Watch VO2 Max calculation

-In the case of the Apple Watch, the cardio fitness (VO2 max scores) are not visible directly on the watch.
+In the Apple Watch case, the cardio fitness (VO2 max scores) are not visible directly on the watch.
 It can be found using the Health App on your iPhone in the Respiratory section.

 The calculation uses Heart rate data and your pace to calculate VO2 max.
 This is supposed to be an estimate.